The Weakerthans: History

 Sutton, who played on the band's first three albums, left in August 2004 and was replaced by Greg Smith.

 In 2005, Left and Leaving was named one of the ten best Canadian albums of all time in Chart magazine's reader poll.
 In the same poll, Samson wrote the capsule review for another top ten finisher, The Lowest of the Low's Shakespeare My Butt, which he cited as a major influence on his own music.

 Reunion Tour was released on September 25, 2007 in North America by Epitaph and ANTI-.
 The band released a video for "Civil Twilight", which consisted of a single, unbroken camera shot of the band on a Winnipeg Transit city bus.

 Epitaph also re-released the Weakerthans' first two albums, Fallow and Left and Leaving, in Canada on November 6, 2007.

 In February 2009, the band participated in Barenaked Ladies' annual Ships and Dip cruise.
 In a subsequent interview with Canwest News Service, Samson clarified that the band would be taking some downtime over the summer of 2009 before deciding when to start working on their next album.
 Shortly afterward, Samson announced a series of solo 7" releases about Manitoba roads, which he planned to release over the next 18 months.
 The first, City Route 85, was released on October 30, 2009 through Epitaph and ANTI-.
 After a second EP, Provincial Road 222, in 2010, the project instead evolved into Samson's first official solo album, Provincial.

 In January 2010, the band announced that they would release a live album, Live at the Burton Cummings Theatre, on March 23.
 At the same time, they also announced that they were recording material with Jim Bryson for his album The Falcon Lake Incident, which was released on October 19, 2010.
 In the same year, they were the subject of Caelum Vatnsdal's documentary film We're the Weakerthans, We're from Winnipeg.

 In July 2015, media began to report that Tait had announced the band's breakup on Twitter.
 The band's social media accounts have been updated in accordance to the claims, defining themselves as "cryogenically frozen".
 Both Tait and Smith collaborated on Samson's 2016 solo album Winter Wheat, which Samson described as feeling in some respects like a new Weakerthans album.

+The Gimlet Media podcast Heavyweight, launched in 2016, brought fresh attention to the band by selecting "Sun In An Empty Room" from the album Reunion Tour as the show's theme and closing music.